t3popcorn/t3popcornbot/README.md

 ## Don't want t3popcornbot to reply to you?

-Just create an issue and give us your twitter handle or create a pull request by adding your twitter handle to src/main/resources/userBlackList
+Just create an issue and give us your twitter handle or create a pull request by adding your twitter handle to the userBlackList array in src/main/resources/application.json